 Janie discovers true love with Tea Cake, who makes her feel like a young woman again.
-Janie creates a scandal when she leaves town of Eatonville to marry Tea Cake and head to the Everglades.
+Janie creates a scandal when she leaves the town of Eatonville to marry Tea Cake and head to the Everglades.
 In the Everglades, Janie mingles happily with the lower working classes, content as long as she is with Tea Cake.
-Though their relationship is not perfect, they are able to grow from each trial—learning trust through Tea Cake’s stealing of Janie’s money and his flirtation with Nunkie.
+Though their relationship isn't perfect, they're able to grow from each trial—learning trust through Tea Cake’s stealing of Janie’s money and his flirtation with Nunkie.

 However, disaster comes in the form of a hurricane, and Tea Cake’s actions before and during the storm condemn him to death.
 After Tea Cake is bitten by a rabid dog, Janie is forced to watch her beloved suffer and turn hostile toward her in his diseased state.
 She shoots him to save herself and is put on trial.
 With her authoritative and moving testimony, she convinces the jury to acquit her.